Which Georgians are in the Rock & Roll Hall of Fame?

 Chet Atkins

 Country legend Chet Atkins was born in Tennessee but moved to Fortson when he was a child to live with his father.
 He’s credited with helping to develop the Nashville-sound style of country music, with songs including “Mr. Sandman” and “Blue Blue Day.”
-Atkins, who died in 2001, was inducted into the Rock & Roll Hall of Fame in 2002.
+Atkins, who died in 2001, was inducted in 2002.

 Mary J. Blige

 Although Yonkers, New York, rightfully gets to claim the Queen of Hip-Hop Soul, Georgia also shaped her childhood.
 Blige spent some of her formative years in Richmond Hill.
-Throughout her career, the singer has formed an R&B standard that centers around women’s pain and strength — a relatable style of storytelling that won nine Grammy across 16 studio albums.
-Blige was inducted into the Rock & Roll Hall of Fame in 2024.
+Throughout her career, the singer has formed an R&B standard that centers around women’s pain and strength — a relatable style of storytelling that won nine Grammys across 16 studio albums.
+Blige was inducted in 2024.

 James Brown